Leif G. W. Persson: Media stardom and personality

-In 1990, Persson together with Jan Guillou and Pär Lorentzon appeared in a SVT program Grabbarna på Fagerhult, indulging in hunting, fishing, and other traditionally male leisure activities.
+In 1990, Persson together with Jan Guillou and Pär Lorentzon appeared in an SVT program Grabbarna på Fagerhult, indulging in hunting, fishing, and other traditionally male leisure activities.

 Often referred to simply as "GW", he frequently appears on television, radio, and in other media as a commentator on crime and criminology.
-Among other things, he is an expert on the unsolved 1986 assassination of Swedish prime minister Olof Palme, and has been harshly critical of police and prosecutors.
+Among other things, he is an expert on the unsolved 1986 assassination of Swedish prime minister Olof Palme and has been harshly critical of police and prosecutors.
 His extraordinary media stardom has in recent years been the theme of several journalistic investigations; at one point, Swedish public radio asked "How much Leif GW Persson can Sweden handle?".

-A self-described bacchanalian and an alcoholic, Persson has famously coped with his addiction by practicing a strict half-year regime since the late 1980s: denying himself alcohol (and other drugs) for six months, and then drinking heavily during the rest of the year.
+A self-described bacchanalian and an alcoholic, Persson has famously coped with his addiction by practicing a strict half-year regime since the late 1980s: denying himself alcohol (and other drugs) for six months and then drinking heavily during the rest of the year.
 In 2018, at age 73, he announced that his failing health would prevent him from fully resuming alcohol use, lamenting that he would henceforth be "unrecognizable" for an entire year instead of the usual six sober months.

 Persson, who is overweight and has at times been very obese, has also struggled with his food intake.
 In the early 2000s, he was forced to abandon a habit of "food orgies" – regular bouts of extremely lavish, high-end gourmet dining and drinking – with his friend, the media mogul Jan Stenbeck, after his physician warned that his heart could not take another year of it.
 According to Persson, it was Stenbeck's refusal to cut back on the gourmandizing that led to his death in 2002.